This is “The Oyster Sashay” sung by Phyllis Somerville.

 JOEY: I wanna check out that oyster.

-In Storyville, New Orleans, 1917, on the eve of the red-light district’s closing, sailors are celebrating on their way to war, too many whores are falling in love, the music known as Jass is about to head north, and a serial killer known as the Ripper is about to strike again.
+THE STORY: In Storyville, New Orleans, 1917, on the eve of the red-light district’s closing, sailors are celebrating on their way to war, too many whores are falling in love, the music known as Jass is about to head north, and a serial killer known as the Ripper is about to strike again.

-I wrote the first draft of Jass in a writers’ group run by Israel Horowitz in 1980.
+THE BACKSTORY: I wrote the first draft of Jass in a writers’ group run by Israel Horowitz in 1980.
 I had fallen in love with Belloc’s extraordinary photos of early 20th century Storyville, the notorious section of New Orleans that was the center of legalized prostitution.
 (I was as much intrigued by the name “Storyville” as I was by the life that was led there.)
 Around this time, Louis Malle’s film Pretty Baby was released, and I was appalled by the film’s failure to capture anything true of that extraordinary time and place.
 My answer to all this was Jass.

 It was accepted by the O’Neill Playwrights’ Conference in 1985, my second play to be workshopped there.
 It created something of a stir – there was anger that a white writer would dare write something of the black experience.
 I’ve come to feel that a few of those feelings came because there were no African-American women in the play, which choice forced several of the relationships to be between black men and white women, a distorted picture of life at the time.
 I’ve since remedied that problem.
 But the darkness of the piece – the serial killer named the Ripper who lurks behind all the musical notes, biding his time until he strikes – cannot be helped.
 The joy of the music is the sheath that holds his killing knife.